Kelantan: Etymology

 There are a number of theories for the origin of the name Kelantan.
 One theory proposes that the word Kelantan comes from a modified version of the word gelam hutam, the Malay word for the cajuput, or swamp tea tree (Melaleuca leucadendron).
 Other theories claim that the name comes from the Malay word kilatan, "shiny or glittery" or kolam tanah, "clay pool".
 Kelantan was called Kalantan (กลันตัน) by the Siamese when it was under their influence.

 History

 Prehistoric

 Kelantan's early history is not very clear, but archaeological evidence shows human settlement in prehistoric times.

 Pre-Malaccan Era

-Early Kelantan had links to the Funan Kingdom, the Khmer Empire, Champa and Siam.
+Early Kelantan had links to the Funan Kingdom, the Khmer Empire, Srivijaya, Majapahit, Champa and Siam.
 Around 1411, there was an Islamic ruler named Raja Kumar and Kelantan was an important centre of trade at that time.

 Kelantan Sultanate

 In 1499, Kelantan became a vassal state of the Malacca Sultanate.
 With the fall of Malacca in 1511, Kelantan was divided up and ruled by petty chieftains, paying tribute to Patani, then a powerful Malay Kingdom of the eastern peninsula.
 By the early 17th century, most of these Kelantanese chiefs became subject to Patani.
 The legendary Cik Siti Wan Kembang was said to have reigned over Kelantan between 1610 and 1667.
 Kelantan made a political alliance with Patani during the reign of Raja Biru in 1619 for mutual trade and military interests.
 The Queen of Patani was deposed in 1651 by the Raja of Kelantan, starting a period of Kelantanese rule in Patani.